Telugu cinema: Cinematography and visual effects

-V. N. Reddy, K. S. Prasad, Jaya Gummadi, Sudhakar Yakkanti, and C. Rajendra Prasad garnered pan India recognition for their cinematographic works.
+V. N. Reddy, K. S. Prasad, Jaya Gummadi, Sudhakar Yakkanti, K. K. Senthil Kumar, and C. Rajendra Prasad garnered pan India recognition for their cinematographic works.
 Enhanced technology among live action animation, digital compositing, and special effects paved the way for upgrading from established cinematic norms.
 Visual effects based high fantasy works have tasted success.
 Pete Draper, P. C. Sanath, Chakri Toleti and V. Srinivas Mohan supervise visual effects.
+Lok Singh, Hari Anumolu, S. Gopal Reddy, Chota K. Naidu, and P. S. Vinod fetched various state honours for their works in popular cinema.

 Film critics and jury members

 Vasiraju Prakasam and K. N. T. Sastry are one of the noted Indian film critics from the region.
 B. S. Narayana was a member of the Indian delegation to the Tashkent Film Festival in 1974, and the Moscow International Film Festival in 1975.
 Gummadi, served as official member of the Indian delegation from South India to the Tashkent Film Festival in 1978 and 1982.
 He served as the Jury Member thrice for the 28th, 33rd, and 39th National Film Awards.
 Chandra Siddhartha served in South Jury at the 57th, 61st and 65th National Film Awards, as well as the 49th IFFI.